 Getting A Budgie: Things You Need

 So you've decided you want a budgie.
 You know you need a cage, perches and seeds.
 But what else does a budgie need?
 Find out in this article.
 We'll be going over the following:

-Sand or paper?
+- Sand or Paper?

 At least 18 x 10 inches (45 x 26 cm)